lbs. of PVH packaging now recyclable

 Our Commitment: Reduce the amount of packaging used for PVH products and work toward sending zero materials to landfill

-In the apparel industry, waste occurs throughout the product lifecycle, from the design stage through to consumer use.
+In the apparel industry, waste occurs throughout the product lifecycle, from the design stage through consumer use.
 Packaging is a large and visible source of waste, yet it also plays a vital role in protecting products for our consumers.
 To optimize our use of packaging materials and preserve the environment, we are taking steps to reduce the amount of packaging on our products and use more recyclable materials.
 This has a significant potential to conserve natural resources.
 For example, 78 million tons of plastic packaging is produced globally each year, yet only 14% is collected for recycling.
-Plastics production also uses as much oil as the airline industry annually.
-Meanwhile, preventing one ton of paper waste can save up to 17 trees.
-Further, we have also identified areas where sustainable packaging initiatives could generate a few million dollars in savings for our business.
+Further, sustainability is not the only benefit.
+We have also identified areas where sustainable packaging initiatives could generate a few million dollars in savings for our business.

 As we start our journey toward zero waste to landfill, we are using the following packaging design principles:

 REDUCE your packaging – Removing excess packaging means less packaging sent to landfills.

 Switch to packaging that's RECYCLABLE – Recyclable materials divert waste from landfills and give materials a second life.

 RETHINK your materials – Changing to materials with certifications or recycled content improves the overall sustainability of the packaging.

 Our Jonesville, North Carolina and McDonough, Georgia distribution centers in the United States implemented a recycling initiative, successfully diverting 26,600 and 80,054 pounds, respectively, of hangers from landfill.